(photo credit: Unsplash)

 Love never fails.
 But whether there are prophecies, they will fail; whether there are tongues, they will cease; whether there is knowledge, it will vanish away.”
 1 Corinthians 13:4-8

-Question Two: Does he show a strong love for God, has a strong walk with God, and is rooted in godly manhood?
+Question Two: Does he show a strong love for God and does he have a walk with Him?

 As a Christian, we produce fruits of the Spirit, and if the man who is pursuing to marry you does not produce any good fruits, then chances are, they aren’t strong in Christ or they never had a genuine walk with Christ to begin with.
-When it comes to marriage, you do not want to marry a weak man who only loves Christ when it’s convenient.
-You want a man who is respectful, gentle, compassionate, and who will love you like Christ loves the church.
-That means that he is tender, forgiving, and will lead you closer to God.
-A man who pursues to be a man of God will not be a harsh dictator, but he will be selfless, understanding, and thoughtful.
+Again, we will struggle with some fruits, we will have struggles, but every Christian produced fruit, and when it comes to marriage, you do not want to marry a weak man who only loves Christ when it’s convenient.
+You want a man who is respectful, gentle, compassionate, and who will love you like Christ loves the church; therefore, he should be tender, forgiving, and will lead you closer to God.
+A man who pursues to be a man of God will not be a harsh man, but he will be selfless, understanding, and thoughtful.